![]() |

 Bean Family ~ Caesalpinaceae, Fabaceae, Mimosaceae, Papilionaceae (formerly Leguminosae)

-Bedstraw ~ a weed (or wildflower or herb).
-For a description and photo of the seedling, see the Weed Identification Chart
+Bedstraw ~ Galium.
+A weed (or wildflower or herb).
+For a description and photo of the flower and seedling, see the Weed Identification Chart

 Bedstraw Family ~ Rubiaceae